Introduction to Graph Neural Networks for Machine Learning Engineers: Introduction to encoder-decoder models

 A feature vector of a node is also called a node embedding or a node representation, and collectively the feature vectors can be used for tasks on nodes, tasks on edges, or tasks on the entire graph.
-At the graph level, applying principal component analysis (PCA) or t-distributed stochastic neighbor embedding (t-SNE) to node embeddings can produce lower dimensional representations that enable visualizations to help understand the how algorithms are performing \cite{van2008visualizing}.
-In addition, community detection algorithms use node embeddings to define the communities, either in an end-to-end fashion \cite{Tsitsulin2020Graph} or as part of a two-step process by applying the $k$-means algorithm to the node embeddings \cite{ng2002spectral, chunaev2020community}.
+At the graph level, applying principal component analysis (PCA) or t-distributed stochastic neighbor embedding (t-SNE) to node embeddings can produce lower dimensional representations that enable visualizations to help understand how the algorithms are performing~\cite{van2008visualizing}.
+In addition, community detection algorithms use node embeddings to define the communities, either in an end-to-end fashion~\cite{Tsitsulin2020Graph} or as part of a two-step process by applying the $k$-means algorithm to the node embeddings~\cite{ng2002spectral, chunaev2020community}.
 Node embeddings also support graph classification, where in the simplest case, a mean activation over all node embeddings of the graph determines the graph class.
-More sophisticated approaches are described in \cite{pham2017graph, zhang2018end}.
-Not surprisingly, node features are also used for node level tasks like node classification and regression, \cite{hamilton2017representation, kipf2016semi}, as well as for edge level tasks like link prediction \cite{zhang2018link}, edge classification \cite{kim2019edge, kipf2018neural} or edge regression \cite{li2021cellular}.
+More sophisticated approaches are described in~\cite{pham2017graph, zhang2018end}.
+Not surprisingly, node features are also used for node level tasks like node classification and regression~\cite{hamilton2017representation, kipf2016semi}, as well as for edge level tasks like link prediction~\cite{zhang2018link}, edge classification~\cite{kim2019edge, kipf2018neural} or edge regression~\cite{li2021cellular}.

 Due to the importance of node embeddings, there are many techniques to obtain them for a range of goals and data conditions.
 Perhaps the simplest example of a node embedding is given by the rows of an adjacency matrix.
-The map $:i \to (A_{i j})_{j \in \mathcal N}$ defines node embeddings in $\R^{\vert \mathcal N \vert}$.
-However, it is difficult to use these vector representations in machine learning due to their sparsity or high dimension, which tends to lead to overfitting.
-The row vectors are also poor features, because they do not provide any structural information beyond each node's 1-hop neighborhood nor do they account for any node attributes.
+The map $i \to (A_{i j})_{j \in \mathcal N}$ defines node embeddings in $\R^{\vert \mathcal N \vert}$.
+These row vectors are poor feature vectors because they do not provide any structural information beyond each node's 1-hop neighborhood nor do they account for any node attributes.